eurostat/gridviz/docs/reference.md

 ### Data filtering

 Input data can be filtered before it is being used by the [Gridviz](https://github.com/eurostat/gridviz/) application in order to remove unnecessary data and release memory resources.
+This can be achieved by specifying a **filter** function which returns __true__ when a cell should be kept, __false__ otherwise.

-Here is an example showing how to select only the cells with specific values:
+Here is an example showing how to select only the cells with specific values __41__:

 ```javascript
 new gviz.App(containerDiv)